phetsims/faradays-electromagnetic-lab/doc/implementation-notes.md

 flow in a coil, electrons move between the foreground and background layers of the coil.

 The Java version implemented collision detection, so that some (but not all) objects collided with a coil.
-The HTML5 version takes a more consistent approach, has no collision detection, and allows all object to magically pass through the coil.
+The HTML5 version takes a more consistent approach, has no collision detection, and allows all object to magically pass through the coils.

 ## Sound